How Shallow Became the Hit Song No One Saw Coming

 Peter Lindbergh/Warner Bros.

-Heading into the Grammys and Oscars as a clear frontrunner in its categories, it's clear "Shallow" has had a lasting impact on its fans long after they saw A Star Is Born.
+Heading into the Billboard Awards as a major frontrunner after Cooper and Gaga's big wins at the Grammys and Oscars, it's clear "Shallow" has had a lasting impact on its fans long after they saw A Star Is Born.

 "It's a song that essentially inspires both of them to be fearless in different ways," Gaga said of the song's resonance.
 "For him, fearless in love; for her, fearless in not just only love, but her ability to share that part of her that's a songwriter, the part of her that doesn't feel comfortable singing her song.
 I mean, this girl has completely given up.
 She's completely depressed.
 She doesn't think she has what it takes.
 And then she meets this superstar, and he believes in her, and she's overwhelmed by that belief.
 That's what drives her out there.
 And I think that's what people are connecting to when they watch it."